 There are different things which are considered theft.

-Electronic theft where they scan your credit cards, passport and licenses leads to identity theft.
+Electronic theft happens when they scan your credit cards, passport and licenses – this leads to identity theft.
 Then there is actual physical theft and lastly, there is theft in transit where you may leave your bag unattended while travelling if even just for two minutes while you run to the bathroom at a bus stop etc.

 Anti-theft bags have security features inbuilt to prevent one or all of these types of theft.

 - First electronic – RFID protection will stop people scanning your bag to steal your identity and gain access to your personal and banking details.

 - Second – anti-slash will stop physical theft from thieves slashing your bag and taking your valuables.

 RFID (Radio Frequency IDentification) is a form of wireless identity theft.
 This electronic pickpocketing is where they scan your cards, passport and driver’s license to gain all of your information as they stand next to you.

 Card skimming only works if your credit cards and license have chips.
 It is a form of identity theft and you will never even know you’ve been hit until the charges come rolling in.

 Watch on YouTube

 5. How are straps anti-theft?